nanokeshtw/cripplingboredom/README.md

 - [ ] Add a way to find your activity near you, ex: if you get `go to library` then you can click to see local bookstores and libraries
 - [ ] Comments on activites?
 - [ ] Add a feed on activities so people can post about them doing it!

+---

+With The Ferosity Of :worm: by [nanokeshtw](https://github.com/nanokeshtw)